McCarthy Tétrault: History

+In 1902, the firm was renamed to McCarthy, Osler, Hoskin & Harcourt.
+Frederick Harcourt (who was a partner by the time Osler joined the firm in 1882) joined the firm as a law-student and assisted John Hoskins for work relating to Hoskin's role as the Official Guardian of Infants of Ontario, a public appointment that was a predecessor of the Office of the Public Guardian and Trustee.
+Harcourt's name was added to the firm's name when he succeeded Hoskins as the Official Guardian of Infants.

+In 1916, the firm was split into two.
+D'Alton McCarthy Jr's son D'Alton Lally McCarthy (1870–1963), and two nephews Leighton McCarthy (1869-1952) and Frank McCarthy (1883-1963) formed McCarthy & McCarthy, while the second generation Oslers and many of its corporate partners formed Osler Hoskin & Harcourt.

-McCarthy Tétrault was created through the merger McCarthy & McCarthy of Toronto, Clarkson Tétrault of Montreal, Shrum Liddle & Hebenton of Vancouver, and Black & Company of Calgary.
+In 1990, McCarthy Tétrault was created through the merger McCarthy & McCarthy of Toronto, Clarkson Tétrault of Montreal, Shrum Liddle & Hebenton of Vancouver, and Black & Company of Calgary.
 This merger was initially denied by the Law Society of Alberta, which enacted rules designed to stop it.
 The rules prohibited members from entering into a partnership with anyone who was not a resident of Alberta, and prohibited members from being partners of more than one firm.
 This rule was challenged as being contrary to the mobility rights protected by the Charter of Rights and Freedoms.
 In the resulting court case, Black v.
 Law Society of Alberta, the Supreme Court of Canada struck down the rules.
 The subsequent merger made McCarthy Tétrault Canada's first national law firm.